Who is Melita Mickan…

 Let’s begin with where I’ve come from…

-It started 9 or 10 years ago with the breakdown of my marriage and we all know how messy that can be.
+It all started 9 or 10 years ago with the breakdown of my marriage (bit of a downer first up, but stay with me)…. we all know how messy that can be.
 It was.
-But it was also the beginning of a personal transformation that has enabled me to overcome many limitations and has led me to where I am and who I am today.
+But.
+It was also the beginning of a personal transformation that enabled me to overcome many limitations and has led me to where I am and who I am today.

 I used to be timid, lacked self-confidence in many areas, my self-esteem and self-worth were below poverty level and I was plagued with anxiety, depression and all the physical symptoms of chronic stress.